nxtsem/jed2/README.md

 There is also an auto-indent option, so if you indent a line, then press ENTER, the next line will be implemented too.

 ------------------------------------------------------------------------------------------
-Note from NXTSEM: The Jed editor is a fast, small and lightweight editor.
+Note from NXTSEM: The Jed editor is a fast, small and lightweight editor written in Z80 assembly code.
 A CP/M editor that uses arrow keys, page up/down, ect. is excellent for those that are used to typing on modern PC keyboards.
 While Jed ran well on the RunCPM CP/M emulator, it would erase the previous content of a file that was re-opened for editing on my CP/M-Z80 hardware and other CP/M emulators.

 My terminal setup is TeraTerm running on Windows emulating a VT100 using a typical PC keyboard.
 Modifications: Altered statements to be compatible with assemblers such as zmac (2022 version for windows) and